Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Image via Instagram

 We know it, you know it, and your followers know it — the goal of your Instagram profile is to popularize your business and grow sales.
 So, it’s expected that you’ll share promotional content.
-Yet, if you do it all the time, it’s a big marketing mistake and you’re at risk of losing your followers.
+Yet, if you do it all the time, it’s one of the most common Instagram mistakes and you’re at risk of losing your followers.

-Just consider how you’d feel (as a regular user of the social media) if you follow a brand that’s constantly advertising its services/products without giving you any useful, engaging, or interesting content?
+Just consider how you’d feel (as a regular user of social media) if you follow a brand that’s constantly advertising its services/products without giving you any useful, engaging, or interesting content.

 You’ll probably be captivated at first, as you are a fan of what the brand is offering, but soon enough, you’ll feel overwhelmed and sincerely bored by the constant advertising.

 As this is the last thing you would want your followers to experience, avoiding this Instagram marketing mistake is crucial for the success of your business marketing strategy.
-And now, we’ll discuss how you can steer clear of it.
+And now, we’ll discuss how you can steer clear of Instagram marketing mistakes like these.

-Unlike the previous marketing mistakes, this one’s slightly difficult to detect, as finding a balance between marketing and bringing value on Instagram is a tricky thing to accomplish.
+Unlike the previous Instagram mistakes, this one’s slightly difficult to detect, as finding a balance between marketing and bringing value on Instagram is a tricky thing to accomplish.

 Here are a few tips to ensure that you don’t end up promoting your products and services way too frequently and outrightly.